Legal Insights for the Hispanic Community · · 17 min read

 Follow the Step-by-Step Application Process for Youth Employment Certificate

-Applying for a Youth Employment Certificate in North Carolina?
+Applying for a worker’s permit in North Carolina?
 Let’s break it down step by step:

 1. Get That Job Offer: First things first, you need a job offer from a company ready to hire you.
 This is your starting point.

-2. Employer Takes the Lead: Your employer needs to kick off the process by logging into the North Carolina Department of Labor's Youth Employment Certificate system online.
+2. Employer Registration: Your employer needs to kick off the process by logging into the state’s system online.

-3. Fill Out the Form: Next, complete the form with your personal details, job description, and your employer's information.
+3. Complete the Application: Next, complete the application form with your personal details, job description, and your employer's information.
 It’s straightforward, so don’t worry!

-4. Parental or Guardian Consent: If you’re under 18, your parent or guardian must give their consent.
+4. Parental Consent: If you’re under 18, your parent or guardian must give their consent.
 This is usually done electronically during the enrollment process.

-5. Employer Verification: Before you start working, your employer must verify your age, job duties, and any restrictions under the North Carolina Wage and Hour Act, which sets limits on work hours for young people.
+5. Employer Verification: Before you start working, your employer must verify your age, job duties, and any restrictions under the youth labor laws, which sets limits on work hours for young people.

-6. Submit Your Application: Once everything is filled out and consent is secured, submit your application through the online portal.
+6. Submit the Application: Once everything is filled out and consent is secured, submit the application through the online portal.
 Easy peasy!

 7. Confirmation is Key: After you submit, keep an eye on your email.
-You’ll get a confirmation from the Department of Labor with further instructions and your Employment Identification Number (YEID).
+You’ll get a confirmation from the Department of Labor with further instructions and your Youth Employment Identification Document (YEID).

 8. Print Your Certificate: Once you’re approved, print out your Employment Certificate and hand it to your supervisor before your first day on the job.

-And remember, if you’re 16 or 17 and your job involves driving on public roads, there’s a limited exemption under the North Carolina Wage and Hour Act that applies to you.
+And remember, if you’re 16 or 17 and your job involves driving on public roads, there’s a limited exemption under the youth labor laws that applies to you.

 By following these steps and understanding the legal framework, you’re setting yourself up for success with your worker's permit.
 We’re here to support you every step of the way!